-It was Friday, July 19, 1968, my second patrol as team leader of a long-range reconnaissance patrol, and already my second enemy contact.
-The first incident, eleven nights earlier, our five-man team had run head-on into an enemy patrol.
-Gair quickly fired a long burst into the patrol’s lead, and we retreated into the jungle.
+It was Friday, July 19, 1968—my second patrol as team leader of a long-range reconnaissance patrol, and already my second enemy contact.
+In the first incident, eleven nights earlier, our five-man team had run head-on into an enemy patrol.
+Gair had quickly fired a long burst into the patrol’s lead, and we retreated into the jungle.
 But this time, we had only a small spit of ground and the Quang Tri River behind us, so we had to fight.

-As the three of us stood struggling to see in the fading light, the figure, apparently unsure who we were, stopped, stepped back, and slightly raised a rifle.
-With Gair the closest and Bruce the farthest back, Gair glanced at our two other team members.
-Seeing that everyone was still in position, he raised his rifle, aimed, and cracked off one shot, which sent the guy sprawling backward.
+As the three of us stood there, struggling to see in the fading light, the unknown figure, apparently unsure who we were, stopped, stepped back, and slightly raised his rifle.
+Gair was closest, and Bruce the farthest back, Gair glanced at Bruce and me, and seeing that everyone was still in position, he raised his rifle, aimed, and cracked off a shot, which sent the guy sprawling backward.
 But he was in an upright slouch, still facing us and looking alive enough that I raised my CAR-15, flicked the selector to auto, and emptied my twenty-round magazine in two long bursts of tracers that swept across his legs and chest.

 I was worried that the soldier could be the lead of a much larger force, so we threw grenades past him and I got on the radio with our tactical operations center to notify them of the contact.